Kat Cunning

-Katrina Cunningham (born November 12, 1989) is an American actor, model, dancer and musician.
+Katrina Cunningham (born November 12, 1989) is an American actor, model, dancer, singer and musician.
 They performed in Les Liaisons Dangereuses (2016), Cirque Du Soleil's Paramour, and NYC's Sleep No More.
 Cunning appeared in the recurring role of Christina Fuego in the later two seasons of The Deuce on HBO starring James Franco and Maggie Gyllenhaal.
 More recently, Cunning starred as the mysterious chanteuse Sabine in the Netflix series Trinkets based on the books by Kirsten Smith.
+They play blackfishing white rapper Reina Reign in Issa Rae's Rap Sh!t.

 Early life and education

 Cunning was born in Gresham, Oregon and began dancing at the age of three.
 They are of Greek descent, and the middle of three children with two brothers.

 They graduated a year early from Centennial High School in 2007 in order to start their career in dance sooner.

 Cunning received a BFA in Dance from SUNY Purchase.

 Career

 Cunning began their career by performing in Baroque-Burlesque Operas with Company XIV.
 Following their 2016 Broadway debut, they performed in Refinery 29's sold out 29 Rooms and opened for the sold out North American Tour for LP.